Understanding HSK 3.0

 Review Before Testing

-When you're ready to take the test, download the vocabulary and grammar lists for your level.
-This helps you target any gaps in your knowledge.
+When you're ready to take the test, download the vocabulary, grammar, character, and syllable lists for your level.
+This helps you target any gaps in your knowledge before exam day.

 The bottom line: Learn intensively and broadly!